PunchThrough/bean-docs/src/features/accelerometer.md

 }
 ```

  * `Line 15` is an example of how to print to the Serial Monitor.
-To find out more about activating Virtual Serial on the Bean and viewing it on the Arduino's Serial Monitor, checkout this tutorial [using Virtual Serial](#).
+To find out more about activating Virtual Serial on the Bean and viewing it on the Arduino's Serial Monitor, check out our [Virtual Serial guide](#).
- * `Line 16-17` can be uncommented (delete //) to see the y and z values.
+ * `Line 16-17` can be uncommented (delete the `//` characters) to see the Y and Z axis values as well.

 Your Bean's accelerometer is configured in low power mode.
 As a result, when your Bean requests a reading, the accelerometer takes about 5 ms to warm up before it returns a reading.
 This means that your Bean is able to read the accelerometer at a maximum frequency of 200 Hz.

 There are other functions that enable you to utilize the accelerometer.
 For example, You can change the sensitivity of the accelerometer using [`setAccelerationRange`](#) method.
 Checkout [`Accelerometer`](#) to see more functions that are available to you.

-## Move the Bean around!
+## Move the Bean around

 Congratulations!
 You have successfully programed the Bean to change its LED as the accelerometer reads new values.
 Try moving your Bean around: picking it up, shaking it, and rotating it in the air.
 You should see the color of the Bean's LED change.